-Cequence Security is an API security tools vendor that combines API discovery, posture management, runtime protection, and bot defense in a single platform.
-The company processes over 10 billion API interactions daily for Fortune 500 financial institutions, retailers, telecom providers, and healthcare organizations.
+Cequence Security is a unified API protection platform that discovers, tests, and defends APIs — and unlike most API security tools, it blocks malicious traffic natively without requiring a separate WAF or API gateway to enforce decisions.
+The platform processes over 10 billion API interactions daily for Fortune 500 financial institutions, retailers, telecom providers, and healthcare organizations.

 What is Cequence Security?